1aaronh/worldwide_protest_analysis/README.md

 These individual regions became the basis for member specific analysis to compare and contrast the patterns in protest activity as well as evaluate different models.
 North America, Central America and Oceania were ignored for modeling purposes due to them having limited observations of protests.

 ## Engineered Features

-Since there were seven different demands and seven different responses, we used ...**JLW to finish**

 #### Protest Demands (group of 7 columns) & Protest Responses (group of 7 columns)